Counters

 Charged Counter (CC)

-The charge system works intuitively: each attack in your three-hit combo sequence increases your starting charge level.
+Each attack in your three-hit combo sequence increases your starting charge level.
 Starting from neutral gives you level 0 (briefly), after one attack you begin at level 1, after two attacks you start at level 2, and after three attacks you immediately reach the maximum level 3 charge.
 Each level is represented by a different color and

 Level 1 Charge Counter deals 20% more damage (white)